kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Prerequisites

 - An instance of SAP Cloud Logging with OpenTelemetry enabled to ingest distributed traces
-- A Secret named `cls` in the `cls-integration` namespace, holding the credentials and endpoints for the instance
+- A Secret named `sap-cloud-logging` in the `cls-integration` namespace, holding the credentials and endpoints for the instance

 ## Ship Logs to SAP Cloud Logging